Peter-duiyi/Cplusplus/Implicit and Explicit.md

 ### Implicit

-Suppose we have a class as below
+Suppose we have a class as below.
 ```
 class Student {
 public: